Groups file lawsuit seeking to void laws passed during Wisconsin's lame-duck session

 News At Other State Sites:

-- MVP Candidates Don’t Disappoint In Bucks 116-109 Win At Houston6 hours ago

-- Meghan Buechel Named 2019 Wisconsin Fairest of the Fairs9 hours ago
+- Meghan Buechel Named 2019 Wisconsin Fairest of the Fairs1 day ago

-- Tolzman, Breunig Named Wisconsin Jr. Holstein Boy & Girl9 hours ago
+- Tolzman, Breunig Named Wisconsin Jr. Holstein Boy & Girl1 day ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.